Royal Institute of British Architects: History

 Originally named the Institute of British Architects in London, it was formed in 1834 by several prominent architects, including Decimus Burton, Philip Hardwick, Thomas Allom, William Donthorne, Thomas Leverton Donaldson, William Adams Nicholson, John Buonarotti Papworth, and Thomas de Grey, 2nd Earl de Grey.
 The latter served as the institute's first president for 25 years until his death in 1859.

 After the grant of the royal charter it had become known as the Royal Institute of British Architects in London, eventually dropping the reference to London in 1892.
 In 1934, it moved to its current headquarters on Portland Place, with the building being opened by King George V and Queen Mary.

 Royal charter

-It was granted its Royal Charter in 1837 under King William IV.
-Supplemental Charters of 1887, 1909 and 1925 were replaced by a single Charter in 1971, and there have been minor amendments since then.
+It was granted its Royal charter in 1837 under King William IV.
+Supplemental charters of 1887, 1909 and 1925 were replaced by a single charter in 1971, and there have been minor amendments since then.

-The original Charter of 1837 set out the purpose of the Royal Institute to be: '... the general advancement of Civil Architecture, and for promoting and facilitating the acquirement of the knowledge of the various arts and sciences connected therewith...'
+The original charter of 1837 set out the purpose of the Royal Institute to be: '... the general advancement of Civil Architecture, and for promoting and facilitating the acquirement of the knowledge of the various arts and sciences connected therewith...'

-The operational framework is provided by the Byelaws, which are more frequently updated than the Charter.
-Any revisions to the Charter or Byelaws require the approval of the Privy Council.
+The RIBA's operational framework is provided by its byelaws, which are more frequently updated than the charter.
+Any revisions to the charter or byelaws require the approval of the Privy Council.